© 2013 Kim Giancaterino. All Rights Reserved.

 Most countries require a copy of the child’s birth certificate, so be sure to attach that to your letter as well.
 Some countries also require a copy of the consenting parent’s identification (passport or driver’s license).
 It needs to be presented to the notary for identification anyway, so just make a copy and attach it to the letter.

 If a legal parent is deceased, a certified death certificate should be attached to the permission to travel letter.
-If a legal parent’s whereabouts are unknown, an affidavit to that effect may be required.
+If a legal parent’s whereabouts are unknown, an affidavit explaining the situation may be required.

 Pay Close Attention to Details